 Category: Poems

-As of October 2011, I’d posted over three hundred poems on this site, including many sonnets and search poems, as well as numerous poems that didn’t make it into chapbooks such as Abendland and Morgenland.
-I then ceased posting poems here, choosing instead to distribute them via my poem of the week newsletter.
-Then I stopped doing that too.
-Every now and then I post a poem here … but not as often as I’d like.
+Over the past four decades, my poetry has been published in a range of Australian and international journals and anthologies.
+Since 2000 I’ve also posted hundreds of poems on this site, including many sonnets and search poems, as well as numerous poems that didn’t make it into chapbooks such as Abendland and Morgenland.
+For a while I ceased posting poems here, choosing instead to distribute them via my poem of the week newsletter.
+Then I stopped doing that, too.
+Every now and then I post a new poem … although not as often as I’d like.

 • “Sry, sumfink iz wennt rong.
 1 teem ov highry train munkees can haz bin discached 2 derl wif diz shitewashun. ”